luanti-org/docs.luanti.org/content/for-creators/development-setup.md

 We will use [Luanti API](https://git.minetest.land/archie/luanti-api/) as a source of type documentation.
 Please note that this is not an official project and that it is experimental!
+For more context, you can take a look at [this issue](https://github.com/luanti-org/luanti/issues/13926).

-If you would not like to proceed with with downloading that repository, you can adapt the below instructions for the path `<Luanti installation>/builtin` to get untyped completions.
+If you would not like
+to proceed with with downloading that repository, you can adapt the below instructions for the path `<Luanti installation>/builtin` to get untyped completions.

-There are two ways to setup autocompletion with this.
+There are two ways to setup autocompletion.

-### 1. Globally
+### Option 1: Globally

 Download the repository "luanti-api" and put it somewhere on your PC.
 Find guidance on how to download the repository as